 Since it originates in one of the oldest areas of the world, the act of Khat “chewing” (literally gnawing on the plant) has been around for thousands of years.
 Ancient Egyptians considered Khat to be a divine food and used it in a multitude of religious ceremonies.
 Today, many people simply use Khat to achieve its stimulant effects.
 Used in both a recreational and cultural sense, the use of Khat has been seen in countries around the world.

 Khat can be taken orally in a tea, chewed into a paste, or put in food.
 Most commonly, its leaves, twigs, or shoots are chewed on and stored in the cheek.
 Khat is only potent immediately though.
 As soon as 48 hours after disturbing the plant by cutting it, Khat will begin to lose its potency.

 How Does it Affect the User?

 Since the side effects of Khat mimic amphetamines, they directly impacts the synapses of the brain.
 Following consumption of the drug, the user will feel a burst of energy, a decline in their appetite, and an increase in levels of alertness and motor activity.

-Users will also experience an increase in their confidence, become more extraverted, and experience a greater level of contentment.
+Users will also experience an increase in their confidence, become more extroverted, and experience a greater level of contentment.
 These are the side effects most appealing to the user, which can attribute to the development of a psychological dependence to the substance over time.

 However, not all effects of Khat are positive.
 People have reported some less than enjoyable side effects like hallucinations, grandiose delusions, and paranoia.
 This is likely due to the presence of the cathinone found in the plant.